Simple Content Marketing Playbook for SaaS

 Next, you need to understand the stage someone is at when they decide they need a tool like yours.

-Do they need to be running things a certain way to use your product?
+- Do they need to be an expert in their field to use your product?

-Do they need to be early stage company, choosing software to use in their business?
+- Do they need to be early stage company, choosing software to use in their business, or an established, profitable company?

-By understanding elements like these you can create content that becomes genuinely useful to your ideal customer at the right time in the buying process.
+By understanding elements like these you can create content that becomes genuinely useful to your ideal customer.
+It'll help them find your product at the right time in the buying process.

-This is a fundamental part of content marketing, but often overlooked.
+This is a fundamental part of content marketing for SaaS companies, but it's often overlooked.

-At some stage you'll end up creating top-of-the-funnel content that's designed to simply build awareness, but for most SaaS companies, you can start on that later than action-based content.
+At some stage you'll end up creating top-of-the-funnel content that's designed to simply build awareness (similar to our "Bad article" above, but for most SaaS companies, that's more of a long-term play as you expand in your product category.

 Help Your Customers Be Successful

-If you want endless content ideas, find out what helps your customers do their job more easily and improve their results.
+If you want endless content ideas that your ideal customers love, find out what helps them do their job more easily and improve their results.

-As an example, let's imagine a SaaS tool that helps teams set and track their OKRs.
+As an example, let's imagine a SaaS tool that helps teams set and track OKRs.

-The person who buys from you is a founder or department (marketing, sales, HR, accounting) manager who sets OKRs for their team.
+The person who buys from you is a founder or head of department (marketing, sales, etc.) who sets OKRs for their team.

-You could help them do their job by creating content on:
+You could help them do their job by creating blog posts like :

-- Recommendations of tools to help teams track OKRs
+- Best tools to help teams track OKRs

-- Processes for onboarding new team members quickly
+- How to onboard new team members quickly

 They're all things most people in that position would be happy to hear advice and best practices on.